Supporting Children with Disabilities

 The Inclusion Program is designed to help preschool and child care providers support children ages birth to 5 with developmental delays or disabilities in the classroom.
 With training, preschools and child care providers find they are better equipped to serve all children, not simply those who are typically developing or just those with special needs.

-An inclusion coach with early childhood and special needs expertise will visit preschool and child care providers in the classroom weekly to help with issues such as:
+An inclusion coach with early childhood and special needs expertise will visit preschool and child care providers in the classroom to help with issues such as:

 - Strategies to help children learn, especially those with special needs